Ian-Tseng/performance-evaluation-model/README.md

 ### Idea
-1. This is a deep learning model that learn from the pre-scored answer data sets to predict performance score of concept map questions.
+1. This is a deep learning model that learn from the pre-scored concept map question's answer dataset to predict performance score.
 2. It learns the feature that data transformed into logical feature or graph feature.